Balgownie Estate was one of the pioneers of commercial winemaking in the Bendigo Region, first planting vines in 1969.

 Excited by the potential to rebuild this iconic Victorian brand, they set about refurbishing the vineyards and winery.
 There were further vineyards plantings in Bendigo, including the first sangiovese vines, and the winery was modernised with the addition of a number of stainless tanks.
 The improvements made have already begun to show in wine quality and their finesse, elegance and ability to age.

-In 2014 winemaker Tony Winspear was excited to determine that the Pinot Noir and Chardonnay vineyards have matured and were producing fruit that of exceptional quality, that could be used to produce Estate wines for the very first time.
+In 2014 winemaker Tony Winspear was excited to discover that the Pinot Noir and Chardonnay vineyards had matured and were producing fruit that of exceptional quality, that could be used to produce Estate wines for the very first time.
 The 2014 Estate Chardonnay and Estate and Estate Pinot Noir both proved to be extraordinary wines with complexity and a depth of flavour that reflect the brilliance of the Estate wines from Bendigo.

 Winemakers at Balgownie have been notably loyal and long standing.
 In over 40 years, there have been just five: impressive in an industry with a pursuit for excellence in wine and where winemakers are prepared to travel the globe in search of it.
 Winemakers to date start with founder Stuart Anderson.
 He was succeeded by Mildara Blass Winemaker Lindsay Ross.
-Tobias Ansted was the first winemaker under current ownership, starting in 1999 and leaving just before his 10 years were due in December 2008.
-In January 2009 winemaker Mark Lane joined the team and he was succeeded by the Assistant Winemaker Tony Winspear for the 2014 vintage.
+Tobias Ansted was the first winemaker under the Forresters, starting in 1999 and leaving just before his 10 years were due in December 2008.
+In January 2009 winemaker Mark Lane joined the team and he was succeeded by the Assistant Winemaker Tony Winspear for the 2012 vintage.